davified/batect-tensorflow-demo/README.md

 - [x] Add GCP credentials (update README to reflect credentials download and referring to credentials)
 - refactor shell scripts
 - merge ./batect create_model_resource into deploy_model
-- Add go.sh to install Docker and Java
 - [x] draw diagram for batect
     - what you want to do (e.g. python train.py)
     - run in a docker container